Belly Dances To 1970's Sex Liberation

 After a year, the instructor took me and another advanced student to an upscale Middle East style restaurant/night club with belly dancing in San Francisco.
 My costume by then had advanced to include a pearl jeweled headpiece and transparent silk veil which added to the allure of eye makeup and neck head slides.
 We were introduced as novices.
-No audience money offerings were permitted to keep us innocents among the professional dancers.
+No audience money offerings were permitted to keep us, innocents, among the professional dancers.
 Our instructor knew enough not to generate competition resentment.

 The instructor had me perform second.
-Gyrating to the background music of the darbuka goblet-shaped drum and kanoun strings guitar, I swayed among the subdued lighted crowd, clicked my cymbals to shimmering hips from table to table until before one seating powerful-looking men.
+Gyrating to the background music of the darbuka goblet-shaped drum and Turkish kanoun strings guitar, I swayed among the subdued lighted crowd, clicked my cymbals to shimmering hips from table to table until before one seating powerful-looking men.
 I first got their attention with neck head slides while peeking behind my shawl, made indifferent eye contact with a good looking, well-dressed man, roped him around the neck with my shawl and led him back to the stage behind my undulating hips.

 I sat him on a little stage chair for my performance and began with hip lifts and drops to the music, advanced to neck and head slides, switched to shimmering shoulders, then breasts, then hips.
-I went through each progressive body part movement following the music’s increasing tempo with body twists, circles, figure 8's, to twisting undulations.
+I went through each progressive body part movement following the music’s increasing tempo with body twists, circles, figure eights, to twisting undulations.

-Finally, spread before him, arched back, my hair sweeping the floor behind me, my torso supported by my buttocks on my heels, my knees spread apart and with indifferent eye contact I went through the finish crescendo.
-I shimmied my shoulders and breasts as my torso and arms swayed to and fro, my cymbals clicked in rapid music rhythm, my head slid from side to side while I kept my eyes fixed stoically at his mesmerized attention and pants swelled erection.
+Finally, spread before him, arched back, my hair sweeping the floor behind me, my torso supported by my buttocks on my heels, my knees spread apart and with indifferent eye contact I went through the finishing crescendo.
+I shimmied my shoulders and breasts as my torso and arms swayed to and fro, my cymbals clicked in rapid music rhythm, my head slid from side to side while I kept my eyes fixed stoically at his mesmerized attention and pants-swelled erection.
 The tempo increased with the music until a spasm of sexual exhilaration swept me.